British upstart banks get IT boost to take on big rivals

 Executives at new banks said having new computer systems gives them an advantage over established banks struggling with outdated systems.

-“Now the problem is with the larger banks because their systems are old and their front office digital infrastructure quite often doesn’t tie in with their back office infrastructure,” said Philip Monks, chief executive of Aldermore, a new bank that also uses Temenos software.
+“Now the problem is with the larger banks because their systems are old and their front office digital infrastructure quite often doesn’t tie in with their back office infrastructure,” said Philip Monks, chief executive of Aldermore IPO-ALDG.L, a new bank that also uses Temenos software.

 Metro Bank’s Thomson has partnered with Fiserv to create an “off-the-shelf” software platform called Agiliti.

-They allow a start-up to buy a standardized platform and have it configured for the service it wants to provide, whether that is current accounts, savings or different types of loans.
+They allow a start-up to buy a standardised platform and have it configured for the service it wants to provide, whether that is current accounts, savings or different types of loans.

 The bank will typically pay a set amount and then extra fees per customer, perhaps about 8 pounds ($13) per customer for a simple savings product or 20 pounds per current account.